marki259/Datathon_2020/readme.md

 * Traffic per segment data API is pretty painless.
 * The traffic data is very rare in Leuven, most in Kessel-lo and elsewhere in Belgium e.g. Antwerp.
 * Apparently lot's of data but should be aggregated depending on our goals.
 * Around 1 and a half year of historical data available (all-around).
 Something like that anyway.
+Only about 7 months of weather data actually.
 * The airdata is concentrated in and around Leuven e.g. Kessel-lo and Heverlee.
+Similar dispersion with the weather sensors.

 ## Project ideas (Bring it on)